Bilalmhmd/Linux-Fundamentals/README.md

 8- what is the Job Control ?
 9- What are Jobs and Process Groups ?
 10- what is Shell Session ?
+11- what is Automatic Process ?
+12- what are Cron Jobs ?
+13- what is Daemon Process ?
 ```

 ### 1- What is a Process ?